Submitty/submitty.github.io/_docs/index.md

 courses, each with hundreds of students and multiple TAs and instructors.

-Please use the links on the sidebar for further explore Submitty.
+Please use the links on the sidebar to further explore Submitty.